dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	The outgroup list, `outgroup_list.txt`,  is located in `/data_tmp/$USERNAME/data/07_phylogenomic_analyses`

-	You can read the file to see the list
+	You can read the file to see the list.

 		cat /data_tmp/$USERNAME/data/07_phylogenomic_analyses/outgroup_list.txt